 The School District's budget is prepared according to the Commonwealth of Pennsylvania law and is based on accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
 During the fiscal year, the Board of Directors authorized revisions to the original budget to accommodate differences from the original budget to the actual expenditures of the School District.
 The budgeting systems are designed to tightly control budgets by controllers responsible for their individual areas.

-The fund balance of the General Fund increased because of positive actual results for 2016/2017.
+The fund balance of the General Fund decreased \$1.5M less than originally budgeted because of positive variances to budget for fiscal year 2018.